The Top 10 Best Cooking Oils

 Relative to its higher price cost, extra virgin olive oil (EVOO) is mostly recommended when wanting to naturally highlight raw flavors.
 It is unrefined and boasts higher aromas.
 In cooking, virgin or pure olive oil is commonly recommended to withstand the heat without compromising its integrity.

 2. Canola Oil

-Canola oil is valuable for its neutral flavor and high smoke point at approximately 425°F, making it suitable for sautéing, baking, and stir-frying.
-Though canola oil does contain lesser amounts of antioxidants compared to olive oil, it does contain alpha-linolenic acid (a kind of omega-3 fatty acid), which may reduce inflammation associated to arthritis, inflammatory bowel disease, and cardiovascular disorders.
+Canola oil does contain lesser amounts of antioxidants compared to olive oil.
+However, it does contain alpha-linolenic acid.
+This is a kind of omega-3 fatty acid that may reduce inflammation linked to arthritis, inflammatory bowel disease, and cardiovascular disorders.

 3. Avocado Oil